teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 80
 - **Required Level**: 12
 - **Rarity**: Rare
-- **VR Equipping Mechanics**: Wrap the cloak around the shoulders and fasten it with a quick pinching gesture.
+- **VR Equipping Mechanics**: Wrap the cloak around the shoulders and fasten it, or use a voice command to equip it.
 - **Description**: A lightweight cloak that enhances stealth and agility, favored by assassins and rogues.
-In VR, the wrapping motion and subtle haptic feedback enhance the stealthy experience.
+In VR, the subtle haptic feedback enhances the stealthy experience, with voice commands available for accessibility.

 ---